NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 19.md

 A jar full of sour wine was standing there; so they put a sponge full of the sour wine upon _a branch of_ hyssop and brought it up to His mouth.

 ###### 30
-Therefore when Jesus had received the sour wine, He said, **"It is finished!"** And He bowed His head and gave up His spirit.Care of the Body of Jesus
+Therefore when Jesus had received the sour wine, He said, **"It is finished!"** And He bowed His head and gave up His spirit.

+### Care of the Body of Jesus

 ###### 31
 Then the Jews, because it was the day of preparation, so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), asked Pilate that their legs might be broken, and _that_ they might be taken away.